-Before this approval, there was no FDA-approved drug for the treatment of psychosis in Parkinson’s.
+Before this approval, there was no FDA-approved drug for the treatment of A broad medical term used to describe a loss of contact with reality that involves hallucinations and/or delusions. in Parkinson’s.
 Expert neurologists and psychiatrists had to choose between one of several atypical antipsychotic medications that were not proven effective in Parkinson’s or one that had been proven effective but had a fairly negative safety profile and required patients to take weekly blood tests to make sure that they were tolerating the drug well.

 Additionally, many antipsychotic drugs work by blocking dopamine.
 Since Parkinson’s is a disease where dopamine producing neurons are lost, blocking dopamine is bad – we think that sometimes it is fatal.
 With FDA approval, we can hope that most patients with Parkinson’s will have access to a drug designed just for them and for Parkinson’s.

 Like any powerful drug, there are risks associated with Nuplazid.
 We encourage you to be careful and talk with your neurologist about all options.

 We hope the approval of Nuplazid will inspire others to aggressively pursue novel therapies for Parkinson’s.
 We hope this approval will lead to better outcomes for people with Parkinson’s today and inspire the next breakthrough.

 Questions about Parkinson’s disease psychosis?
 Learn more or call our free Helpline at 1-800-4PD-INFO (473-4636).

 Questions about Nuplazid?
 Visit www.nuplazid.com or call 1-844-737-2223.